okeeffed/developer-notes/manual/Go/Go-Dev-Guide.md

 ## Go Packages

 When you see lines like `package main`, that's like a workspace.

+There are two types of packages in Golang:

+1. Executable: Generates a file that we can run.
+2. Reuseable: Code used as "helpers" - a good place to put reusable login.

-Take for example three files
+Take for example three files:

 ```go
 // main.go